microsoftgraph/msgraph-sdk-powershell/src/Security/Security/examples/v1.0-beta/New-MgSecurityCaseEdiscoveryCaseLegalHold.md

 		}
 	)
 }
-New-MgSecurityCaseEdiscoveryCaseLegalHold -EdiscoveryCaseId $ediscoveryCaseId -BodyParameter $params
+New-MgBetaSecurityCaseEdiscoveryCaseLegalHold -EdiscoveryCaseId $ediscoveryCaseId -BodyParameter $params
 ```
-This example shows how to use the New-MgSecurityCaseEdiscoveryCaseLegalHold Cmdlet.
+This example shows how to use the New-MgBetaSecurityCaseEdiscoveryCaseLegalHold Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).